mui/material-ui/docs/src/pages/guides/typescript/typescript.md

 This is because TypeScript [widens the return types of function expressions](https://github.com/Microsoft/TypeScript/issues/241).

-Because of this, we recommend using the `createStyles` helper function to construct your style rules object:
+Because of this, using the `createStyles` helper function to construct your style rules object is recommended:

 ```ts
 // Non-dependent styles